rilldata/rill/docs/docs/explore/share-url.md

 ```

 If you are interested in creating a public URL directly from the CLI, you can do so by passing the required parameters.
 (You can use the --help flag to see what additional flags are required.)

->> looks like a UI version is coming soon